Dandenong - South

 Dandenong - South features high concentrations of group households, with a higher-than-average median household size

-Family households comprise 65.8% of all households, including 34.4% couples with children, 17.9% couples without children, and 11.7% single parent families.
-Non-family households constitute the remaining 34.2%, with lone person households at 27.2% and group households comprising 7.2%.
-The median household size is 3.0 people, larger than the Greater Melbourne average of 2.8.
+Family households constitute 65.8% of all households, including 34.4% couples with children, 17.9% couples without children, and 11.7% single parent families.
+Non-family households comprise the remaining 34.2%, with lone person households at 27.2% and group households making up 7.2%.
+The median household size is 3.0 people, which is larger than the Greater Melbourne average of 2.8.

 Frequently Asked Questions - Households